-1. Le Louvre, Paris
+1. The Museum gift shop of Le Louvre, Paris

-3. The British Museum, London
+3. The Museum gift shop of The British Museum, London

-The British Museum is filled with iconic pieces celebrated throughout the world for their cultural, historical, and artistic values, and the museum’s shop reflects perfectly this impressive collection.
+The British Museum is filled with iconic pieces celebrated throughout the world for their cultural, historical, and artistic values, and the museum’s shop reflects this impressive collection.
 One of the flagship exhibits in the museum is the Lewis Chessmen, i.e. 82 intricate chess pieces carved into walrus ivory and whale’s teeth in Norway between 1150 and 1200 AD.
 Discovered in the 19th century on the island of Lewis in Scotland, they have inspired the pieces used in wizards chess in the movie Harry Potter and the Philosopher’s Stone.
-For fans of mysterious archeological discoveries, Harry Potter, chess, or all three, small ($60) and medium ($265) chess sets featuring replicas of the Lewis chessmen pieces can be purchased.
+For fans of mysterious archeological discoveries, Harry Potter, chess, or all three, small ($66) and medium ($315) chess sets featuring replicas of the Lewis chessmen pieces can be purchased.
 Single replicas ($15) of some of the iconic pieces are also available.

-4. The Rijksmuseum, Amsterdam
+4. The Museum gift shop of the Rijksmuseum, Amsterdam

-6. The Victoria & Albert Museum, London
+6. The Museum gift shop of the Victoria & Albert Museum, London